-In addition, the 2008 Global Initiative for Chronic Obstructive Lung Disease (GOLD) guidelines recommend the addition of inhaled corticosteroids (ICS) to long-acting beta2-agonists (LABA), in addition to other treatment options for patients with severe to very severe COPD.
+Most studies indicate that the existing medications for COPD do not modify the long-term decline in lung function, although there is limited evidence that regular treatment with long-acting beta2-agonists, inhaled corticosteroids (ICS), and its combination can decrease the rate of decline of lung function.
+Therefore, pharmacotherapy for COPD is mainly used to decrease symptoms and/or complications.
+The GOLD guidelines recommend the addition of ICS to long-acting beta2-agonists (LABA), in addition to other treatment options for patients with severe to very severe COPD.
 An inhaled glucocorticoid in combination with a long-acting beta agonist is more effective than the individual components in reducing exacerbations and improving lung function and health status.
 Two available combinations include budesonide/formoterol (Symbicort) and fluticasone/salmeterol (Advair).
 Both products are FDA-approved for use in the maintenance treatment of asthma and COPD.